lmorchard/blog.lmorchard.com/content/posts/2024-04-27-topic-clustering-gen-ai/index.md

 - wendy carlos
 ```

-I mean, that's a pretty good result, actually?
+I mean, that's not bad?
 If I were using this for something serious, I'd go through and nudge a few items around.
-But, it would have saved me maybe 20 minutes, having taken only about 30 seconds to run end-to-end in the notebook.
-I have no idea whether that makes it worth all the electricity consumed to make it happen, but that's a story for another day.
+But, it would have saved me (or a group) maybe 20 minutes, having taken only about 30 seconds to run end-to-end in the notebook.

-Also, if you run it repeatedly, you'll get different labels - similar to the behavior of the k-means clustering, though for slightly different reasons.
-(Which, again, I don't entirely understand yet.)
+Also, if you run it repeatedly, you'll get different labels.
+Sometimes the labels won't make sense.
 But, that's another place where you can play with the fuzziness.
-And, in a brainstorming context, that's not a bad thing.
+And, in a brainstorming context, that's not a terrible thing.

 ## Wrapping up

 So, that's a rough pass at how you might implement a tool to cluster notes by topic using machine learning and generative AI.
 There's not a ton to it, code-wise.
-I'm good at gluing things together, and that's what I've done here.
-But, there's a lot of interesting stuff going on under the hood and things to think about.
+I'm good at gluing things together, and that's what I've done.
+But, there's a lot of interesting stuff going on under the hood and things to think about further.

+Some next steps, top of mind:

+- There are multiple choices for embedding models, clustering algorithms, and language models.
+I'd like to try this whole exercise again, but with different choices in each slot to see how the results change.

+- I used the OpenAI APIs here, but local models are a thing.
+I'd like to see how much of this exercise I can run entirely on my own hardware without sending data off to third parties.

+- I'd like to try throwing a larger set of more complex ideas at this and see what what that means for refining the prompt.

-I'm skeptical of most of the hype around AI and machine learning.
-But, I don't think that they're just a useless fad.
-I think there's a lot of potential here, but it's important to understand what this collection of technologies can and can't do.
+All-in-all, I'm skeptical of the latest hype wave around AI.
+But, I don't think that this stuff can be dismissed as a fad.
+There's a lot of potential here, and it's important to understand what this stuff can and can't do.

-I'm really trying to wrap my head around this stuff and train my own expectations.
-It's important to understand the limitations and the fuzziness of these tools - even if, in the end, I decide they're not suitable for a bunch of things.

-And, the best way I know how to do that is by plugging things into other things and seeing what happens!
+I'd like to be able to make practical engineering decisions, even if a lot of it remains a collection of black boxes to me.
+The best way I know how to do that is by plugging things into other things and seeing what happens.

 [word2vec]: https://en.wikipedia.org/wiki/Word2vec
 [hash function]: https://en.wikipedia.org/wiki/Hash_function